Joining a growing market, Yale is investing in cryptocurrency funds, according to a Bloomberg report published earlier this month.

 “The job of any investor is to explore new opportunities,” Skorina said.
 “Investing in cryptocurrency funds is an opportunity that Yale’s Investments Office thinks is worth pursuing.”

-Over the past few years, cryptocurrencies have captivated Wall Street bankers, computer coders and teenagers alike.
+Over the past few years, according to a report on Bitcoin-Profit.org, cryptocurrencies have captivated Wall Street bankers, computer coders and teenagers alike.
 Transactions with paper money are often monitored by banks: If one person sends another person $5, the $5 flows through a bank before the transaction is complete.

 But digital currencies, including Bitcoin, scrap the need for financial middlemen.
 Instead, transactions are monitored and validated by computers across the world through the use of Blockchain, a public ledger of ownership that ensures each Bitcoin or other digital currency has only one owner.
 Proponents argue that cryptocurrencies may someday replace traditional money mediums.